-The Council has a long history of working collaboratively with neighbouring district councils and the County Council on planning matters such as production of evidence base documents, particularly through the Ipswich Strategic Planning Area (ISPA) (formerly the Ipswich Policy Area).
-Future development needs in respect of the ISPA are discussed at a political level through the ISPA Board.
-The Council has also had and continues to have on-going dialogue with statutory agencies including Anglian Water, Historic England, the Environment Agency and Natural England through local plan preparation.
+The Council has a long history of working collaboratively with neighbouring District Councils and the County Council on planning matters such as production of evidence base documents, particularly through the Ipswich Strategic Planning Area (ISPA) (formerly the Ipswich Policy Area).
+Future development needs of the ISPA are discussed at a political level through the ISPA Board.
+The Council has also had, and continues to have, on-going dialogue with statutory agencies including: Anglian Water; Historic England; the Environment Agency; and Natural England through the Local Plan preparation process.

-Chapter 5 shows how the Council engaged with others within the 2017/18 monitoring period to address the strategic priorities.
+Chapter 5 shows how the Council has engaged with others during the 2018/19 monitoring period to address the strategic priorities.